Conformal Prediction Under Feedback Covariate Shift for Biomolecular Design: Experiments with protein design

 \subsubsection{Results}

 Here we discuss results for the blue fluorescence data set.
 Analogous results for the red fluorescence data set are presented in \ifpnas SI Appendix S3. \else Appendix \ref{app:protein-results}. \fi

 \paragraph{Effect of inverse temperature.} First we examined the effect of the inverse temperature, $\lambda$, on the fitnesses of designed proteins (Fig.~\ref{fig:blue-marginal}a).
 Note that $\lambda = 0$ corresponds to a uniform distribution over all sequences in the combinatorially complete data set (i.e., the training distribution), which mostly yields label values less than $0.5$.
-Recall that our goal is to find a protein with higher fitness than observed in the training data.
 For $\lambda \geq 4$, we observe a considerable mass of designed proteins attaining fitnesses around $1.5$, so these values of $\lambda$ represent settings where the designed proteins are more likely to be fitter than the training proteins.
-This observation is consistent with the use of this and other analogous hyperparameters to tune the outcomes of design procedures~\cite{russ2020,biswas2020low, Madani2021-le,zhu2021aav}, and is meant to provide an intuitive interpretation of the hyperparameter to readers unfamiliar with its use in design problems.
+This observation is consistent with the use of this and other analogous hyperparameters to tune the outcomes of design algorithms~\cite{russ2020,biswas2020low, Madani2021-le,zhu2021aav}, and is meant to provide an intuitive interpretation of the hyperparameter to readers unfamiliar with its use in design problems.

 \paragraph{Empirical coverage and confidence interval widths.}

 Despite the lack of a theoretical upper bound, the empirical coverage does not tend to exceed the theoretical lower bound of $1 - \alpha = 0.9$ by much (Fig.~\ref{fig:blue-marginal}b), reaching at most $0.924$ for $n = 96, \lambda = 6$.
 Loosely speaking, this observation suggests that the confidence intervals are nearly as small, and therefore as informative, as they can be while achieving coverage.